vlmhrd/Probability_and_statistics/Predicting energy consumption/description.md

 ## Overview
+[Kaggle dataset](https://www.kaggle.com/datasets/govindaramsriram/energy-consumption-dataset-linear-regression/data) provided information of various energy consumption details.
 The project was aimed at understanding the relationship between number of appliances used and consumed energy by modeling linear regression prediction model

 ## Project Goals
 - Visualize the relationship between energy consumption and number of appliances used